-Dietes evergreen iris looks like a clump forming, flowering ornamental grass and is frequently used in the landscape as one.
+Dietes evergreen iris looks like a clump forming, flowering, ornamental grass and is frequently used in the landscape as one.
 However, it is actually a member of the iris family.
 Its blooms, which appear sporadically from May through September and sometimes throughout winter in the hottest zones, look similar to bearded iris flowers in shape and size.
-Evergreen iris blooms, though, are generally yellow, cream or white in color and variegated with black, brown or
+Evergreen iris blooms, though, are generally yellow, cream, or white in color and variegated with black, brown, or orange.

 These blooms attract many pollinators to the garden and are an excellent addition to butterfly gardens.
 They make excellent, dramatic accents for container gardens too.

-The sword-like foliage grows from rhizomes and can reach up to 4 feet high and are about an inch thick.
+The sword-like foliage grows from rhizomes and can reach up to 4 feet (1 m.) high and are about an inch (2.5 cm.) thick.
 As the plant matures, this foliage begins to arch and weep, giving it the appearance of an ornamental grass.
 The foliage is truly evergreen, though it may brown in temperatures that are too cold.

 How to Grow Dietes Evergreen Iris Plants

 Evergreen iris plants grow well in a wide variety of soils – slightly acidic to slightly alkaline, clay, loam or sandy – but they cannot tolerate dry, chalky soil.
 They prefer rich, moist soil and can tolerate growing in shallow, standing water.
 This makes them excellent plants for use around water features.

 They are labeled as a full sun plant but prefer bright morning sun with some filtered afternoon sun.